astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/sys_version_info.md

 ## The type of `sys.version_info`

-The type of `sys.version_info` is `sys._version_info`.
-This is quite a complicated type in typeshed, so there are many things we don't fully understand about the type yet:
+The type of `sys.version_info` is `sys._version_info`, at least according to typeshed's stubs (which we treat as the single source of truth for the standard library).
+This is quite a complicated type in typeshed, so there are many things we don't fully understand about the type yet; this is the source of several TODOs in this test file.
+Many of these TODOs should be naturally fixed as we implement more type-system features in the future.

 ```py
 import sys